Consistency of Graphical Model-based Clustering: Robust Clustering using Bayesian Spanning Forest: Problem setup and main results

-The growth or decay rates of $a_n$ and $b_n$ can be adjusted based on the oracle distribution to satisfy conditions \eqref{cond:suf1} and \eqref{cond:suf2}.
-In Section~\ref{section:examples}, we provide concrete examples demonstrating how relatively mild conditions on these sequences lead to clustering consistency under the Gaussian-BSF model.
+The proof proceeds by calibrating the growth and decay rates of $a_n$ and $b_n$ under the oracle distribution so as to satisfy \eqref{cond:suf1} and \eqref{cond:suf2}.
+The complete proof is in the Supplementary.
+Section~\ref{section:examples} provides concrete examples illustrating that relatively mild conditions on these sequences are sufficient to ensure clustering consistency under the Gaussian-BSF model.